srisubhashp/littlehopper-AndroidApplication/README.md

 ## Game Levels

-One the homepage, the user can select from three different game levels
+On the homepage, the user can select from three different game levels
  - Level 1 : Identifying colors
  - Level 2 : Simple Arithmetic
  - Level 3 : Identifying objects and animals